The Uganda Equator Line

 Also, watch a demonstration with explanation of a Water Experiment by a guide on how water swirls in the opposite directions in the Northern and Southern hemisphere at the Equator line.

-This is not only the Equator monument that Uganda has there is another one located in Kasese District and can be visited on your tour to Mountain Rwenzori National Park or on your Wildlife Safari to Queen Elizabeth National Park and place a foot in the southern and northern hemisphere as you enjoy great Photo Opportunities.
+This is not the only Equator monument in Uganda, there is another one located in Kasese District and can be visited on your tour to Mountain Rwenzori National Park or on your Wildlife Safari to Queen Elizabeth National Park and place a foot in the southern and northern hemisphere as you enjoy great Photo Opportunities.
 If you are going to Western Uganda with us on a Safari – you will not miss a visit to the Equator in Uganda.

 How many countries does the equator pass through?